Why Does My Shoulder Hurt? And What Can Be Done About It?

 Prescription and non-prescription drugs that treat pain and inflammation.
 These can be very effectively utilized along with physical therapy to help the patient achieve the most relief.

 Has been shown to be extremely helpful in relieving pain.
 Our facility offers acupuncture from our trained health care professionals.

 Kinesio taping is very effective in relieving pain and permitting motion and recovery of shoulder joint pain.
 Your physical therapist is skilled in the proper application of tape to achieve maximum relief.

 The health care professionals at Comprehensive Healthcare Group in Oceanside and Cedarhurst strive to bring you maximal comfort quickly when you are in pain.
-Up-to-date training in the latest techniques along with tried-and-true therapies combine to give you pain relief in our state-of-the-art facilities.
+Up-to-date training in the latest techniques along with tried-and-true therapies combines to give you pain relief in our state-of-the-art facilities.

 We will be talking again soon about pain in other joints.
-Also watch for our next article on that irritating “pins-and-needles” sensation.
+Also, watch for our next article on that irritating “pins-and-needles” sensation.
 As always,

 Yours in Good Health!